-A great story -- you may know that one of the most famous Christian charities in Germany was founded by a man called von Bodelschwing, in Bielefeld.
+A great story -- you may know that one of the fa- -- most famous Christian charities in Germany was founded by a man called von Bodelschwing, in Bethel, Bielefeld.
 He was even spared by the Nazis.
-There has been no case of euthanasia in his -- any of his hospitals for the idiots, and the feeble-minded, and the old for which he is famous. has a great center there in Germany.
-And English bombs did fall on his hopsitals, but otherwise he's still there.
-He once said to a Danish pacifist, who complained over the fact that he had fought in French and German war and said, "What do you do, when you are killed by a bullet?"
-And he said, "I embrace the enemy who fired it, and that he allowed me to die an honorable death for my country, and that this was in God's judgment," and that he was his friend.
-There's enmity between decent soldiers, even if you shoot the other man, there's no hatred.
-Only civilians think this, behind the lines. mean, some {Crosby}, or some such thing -- that's all nonsense.
+There has been no case of euthanasia in his -- any of his hospitals for the idiots, and the feeble-minded, and the old for which he is famous.
+He has a great center there in Germany.
+And -- English bombs did fall on his hospitals, but otherwise he's still there.

+He wro- -- once said to a Danish pacifist, who complained over the fact that he had fought in the French and German war and said, "What do you do, when you are killed by a bullet?"

+He said, "I embrace the enemy who fired it, and say that he -- I -- he allowed me to die an honorable death for my country, and that this was in -- within God's judgment," and that he was his friend.

+There's no enmity between decent soldiers.
+Even if you shoot the other man, there's no hatred.
+Only civilians think this, up behind the lines.
+I mean, some {Crosby}, or some -- some {} -- but that's all nonsense.
 A commentator may make such remarks on the -- about the Japanese or the Russians or so.
-But decent soldiers have always loved their enemy. has Grant loved Lee.
-But what's abnormal about this?
-It's obvious.
+But decent soldiers have always loved their enemy.
+So has Grant loved Lee.
+What's -- bout -- what's abnormal about this?
+It's obvious -- {}.
 People go to war, really -- to a real war, when they are equals.
 What would this country have done for the last seven years without Russia?
-And our antagonism against Russia when we have not Germany as enemy, we would have fallen asleep.
-Nothing would have happened here, but would have now a wave of unemployment in this country, no prosperity, except for the fear of Russia.
+And our antagonism against Russia when we have no -- not Germany as an enemy, we would have fallen asleep.
+Nothing would have happened here.
+We would have now a wave of unemployment in this country, no prosperity, except for the fear of Russia.
 Thanks to Mr. Stalin, we have kept awake.
 It's wonderful.
 Just, you see, have a good enemy, and you are taken care of.
 But your friends, beware of them.
 They put you to sleep.
 Do you wish to abolish the reality of enmity in this world?
-Don't make yourself ridiculous.
+Don't make your-self ridiculous.